Code-Institute-Submissions/MS2-9/README.md

 - As a user, I want to challenge my brain and exercise my memory.

-The user’s goals can be met via this website as it is a simple game with fun and interesting images.

-It is easy to navigate with one page, simple, clear and succinct instructions and self explanatory restart button.

 ## Wireframes
 I used [Pencil](https://pencil.evolus.vn/) to create [wireframes](https://github.com/karzuin/MS2/tree/master/wireframes) in desktop, tablet and phone view.